-For any small business managing expenses is essential, but in order to achieve success a focus on sales for sustainable revenue growth is paramount
+Managing expenses is essential, but to achieve success a focus on sales for sustainable revenue growth is paramount.

 There is a strong correlation between successful small businesses, sales and revenue growth.

 - To improve your bottom line, focus on revenue growth rather than cost cutting and budgeting.

 - While making operations more efficient might be easier, sustainable growth can only come from sales.

 - Focus on your sales processes to continually acquire new clients and deepen relationships with existing customers.

 In a competitive marketplace, every company is under pressure to improve the bottom line.
 And as every business owner knows, there are only two ways to do that: increase revenue, or decrease costs.

 Where a lot of companies go wrong, however, is in their focus.
 Instead of expense cutting and strict budgeting, your time may be better spent prioritizing sales.